muchip/SPQR/README.md

 INSTALLATION

-For the installation, you will need make, a C++ compiler ,Eigen and the Matlab-mex compiler.
+For the installation, you will need make, a C++ compiler, Eigen and the Matlab-mex compiler.
-In particular you will have to set the correct path to your Eigen library and to your Matlab-mex compiler.
+Particularly, you will have to set the correct path to your C++ compiler, to your Eigen library and to your Matlab-mex compiler.
 Afterwards, just execute make.